-We are early in our development efforts and we have only one product candidate in clinical development, with all of our other research programs currently in the nonclinical or discovery stage.
-We have a limited history of conducting clinical trials to test our product candidates in humans.\
+We are early in our development efforts, with our research programs currently in the nonclinical or discovery stage.
+We have a limited history of conducting clinical trials to test our product candidates in humans.

 We are early in our development efforts and most of our operations to date have been limited to developing our platform technologies and conducting drug discovery and nonclinical studies.
 Our lead FA GeneTACTM small molecule, DT-216, formulated as the prior DT-216 product candidate, entered into a SAD Phase 1 clinical trial in March 2022, the first clinical trial for one of our product candidates and we completed the MAD Phase 1 clinical trial of the prior DT-216 product candidate in August 2023.
 We withdrew our IND for the prior DT-216 product candidate in October 2023, and plan to submit a new IND with a new product candidate, DT-216P2, which uses the same drug substance, DT-216.
-We have initiated a Phase 1 clinical trial in normal healthy volunteers for DT-168, our FECD GeneTACTM product candidate.
 As a result, we have limited infrastructure, experience conducting clinical trials as a company and regulatory interactions, and cannot be certain that our clinical trials will be completed on time, if at all, that our planned development programs would be acceptable to the FDA or other comparable foreign regulatory authorities, or that, if approval is obtained, such product candidates can be successfully commercialized.